 I work with a range of performers specialising in anxiety, low self esteem and psychological recovery after physical injury.

-Clients normally pay cash for the first session, you can continue to pay in this way or there is a 10% discount for paying in advance for a series of sessions by bank transfer.
+Clients normally pay cash for the first session, you can continue to pay in this way or there is a 5% discount for paying in advance for the next five sessions by bank transfer.
 I normally contract for six sessions at a time with clients, then review.